 After the artist gets the beat, he will have to write lyrics to the record and then prepare for his/her session with a music producer to finally lay down the track.

-In this case the producer will then be involved in the entire recording process, like suggesting which lyrics should stay in the song,
+In this case the producer will then be involved in the entire recording process, like suggesting which lyrics should stay or be left out of the song,

 which parts of the beat should be removed or what should be added to make the song sound a lot more better.